michaelsdr/momentumnet/README.md

 ## Reproducing the figures of the paper

-Figure 1 - Comparison of the dynamics of a ResNet and a MomentumNet
+Figure 1 - Comparison of the dynamics of a ResNet and a Momentum ResNet

 ```bash
 python examples/plot_dynamics_1D.py